urbanpatrol/working-with-css-challenge/README.md

 ## Approach
 * Build out the basis of a website with header and footer along with navigational elements.
-* Utilise grid elements for the portfolio section of the website rendering the site responsive throughout.
+* Utilise grid elements for the portfolio section of the website rendering the site responsive throughout (some suggested using Flexbox but I chose not to purely as a decision to further my knowledge).
 * Use media queries to render break points for content display thereby ensuring content integrity via respective devices.
 * Semantic HTML elements - to give the code more structure and to make it easier to find items for future use.
 The following elements were introduced header, nav, article, aside and footer.
 This is used ultimately to help accessibility readers and search engines identify areas of content.
 * Reviewing and amending as required the logical structure of HTML elements ensuring integrity.